abelardopardo/ontask_b/docs_src/Install/index.rst

      python manage.py runscript -v1 --traceback initial_data

    The command should run without any error or exception.
+If you need to create additional users before deploying the platform, read the section :ref:`bulk_user_creation`.

 #.
 Execute the command to create a superuser account in OnTask::